ydhemtek/Panoptes/README.md

 #17 0x7f8f5da8cded start_thread
 ```

-# ⚠️ make sure you always have the latest version of chrome. ⚠️
+# ⚠️ Make sure you always have the latest version of Chrome. ⚠️

-Install [Chrome](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjpx8L2t5P-AhWO91EKHcmNCpwYABABGgJ3cw&ohost=www.google.com&cid=CAESbeD26ibCdTRUJqYiRxupSrotoeEW43uIMDFr5NxbEvmKSNfCzGPk7A_XR0TNvRdXJG-tyBYkXn_1raGDx7TQ_zt5wwWomctnMa89_uk2WjoIgfCNBbwEsAx6UeIrP2597-2rKVTl42Cx9sHqTJg&sig=AOD64_3lXi44u6AXISAd8yXXsUxajE8grg&adurl&ved=2ahUKEwiy17v2t5P-AhX4UaQEHUQ2AyQQqyQoAHoECAgQCw) on the offical page (link for Debian/Ubuntu/Fedora/openSUSE.)
+To ensure that you have the latest version of Chrome, install it from the official page [here](google.com/chrome/) .
+If you are using Debian, Ubuntu, Fedora, or openSUSE, use the corresponding link provided on the page.

-## To update Chrome :
+## To update Chrome

-For Fedora :
+For fedore :

+1. Check which version(s) of Google Chrome you have installed:
 ```bash
 rpm -qa | grep google-chrome
 ```
-Look at see if you can find the installed chrome package, maybe not only one, just choice which one you want to uninstall, enter:
+2. Choose the version you want to uninstall and execute the following command:
 ```bash
 rpm -e <chrome-package-name-here>
 ```